-In many cases, the application of the periodic inspections provided for in the regulatory framework alone is not sufficient to detect damage to industrial equipment early enough to prevent its deterioration: it is then necessary to replace it.
+In many cases, periodic inspections alone are not enough to detect damage to industrial equipment early enough to prevent it from deteriorating, and the equipment has to be replaced.
 However, as in the medical field, when it comes to monitoring industrial risks, prevention is better than cure.
-In all industrial sectors, including pharmacy and chemistry, for example.
+In all industrial sectors, including pharmaceuticals and chemicals, for example.

-As a global specialist in non-destructive testing and a driving force in the protection of installations and the control of industrial risks for more than 40 years, the Mistras Group supports industry players to detect damage to their installations in a preventive manner.
-The group has earned the trust of major players in the pharmaceutical and chemical industries, by proposing rapid, reliable and effective advanced control solutions, focused on the technical problems commonly encountered by these industries.
+As a global specialist in non-destructive testing, and a driving force in the protection of installations and the control of industrial risks for over 40 years, the Mistras Group helps industry players to detect damage to their installations as a preventive measure.
+The group has won the trust of major players in the pharmaceutical and chemical industries, by offering fast, reliable and effective advanced testing solutions, focused on the technical issues commonly encountered by these industries.

-In terms of facility monitoring, acoustic emission (EA), the group's core business, is the only NDT technology allowing global and non-intrusive inspection and pressure equipment monitoring (ESP).
-As a precursor of this technology, Mistras has developed several integrated EA solutions, addressing various issues.
+When it comes to plant monitoring, acoustic emission (AE), the Group's core business, is the only NDT technology that enables comprehensive, non-intrusive inspection and monitoring of pressurized equipment (P.E.S.).
+As a forerunner in this technology, Mistras has developed a number of integrated EA solutions to meet a variety of requirements.

-This is the case of the Corpac method, designed to detect the propagation of localized corrosion at an early stage (CSC, HIC, Sohic, etc.).
-This method is particularly suitable for identifying the beginning of the appearance of a piqûration on the networks of ice water, glycolated, purified, for example.
+This is the case with the Corpac method, designed to detect the early spread of localized corrosion (CSC, HIC, Sohic, etc.).
+This method is particularly well suited to identifying the onset of pitting on chilled, glycol or purified water networks, for example.

-After more than 25 years of research and field experience, Mistras has developed the Ipac/Monpac method, which also relies on EA technology.
-This makes it possible to assess the integrity of PSEs (removable lid and quick-closing devices, in particular) such as autoclaves, sterilizers and freeze dryers.
+After more than 25 years of research and field experience, Mistras has developed the Ipac/Monpac method, which is also based on EA technology.
+It is used to assess the integrity of ESPs (especially those with removable lids and quick-closing devices) such as autoclaves, sterilizers and freeze-dryers.

-This global solution, non-intrusive, fast, economical and in accordance with the regulatory framework (decree of 20/11/2017), is adapted to periodic maintenance operations, inspections and requalifications, replacing hydraulic testing.
-Unlike a traditional control, it considerably limits the downtime of the means of production and completely eliminates the risks of technical incidents, such as flooding of the premises and exceeding the load capacities or the presence of water that can induce corrosion problems in the long term.
+This comprehensive solution, which is non-intrusive, fast, economical and compliant with the regulatory framework (decree of 20/11/2017), is suitable for maintenance operations, inspections and periodic requalifications, replacing hydraulic testing.
+Unlike a traditional test, it considerably limits the downtime of production resources, and completely eliminates the risks of technical incidents, such as flooding of premises and exceeding load capacities, or the presence of water, which can eventually lead to corrosion problems.

 Deployment of PM2I

-Mistras has the experience and the human and material resources necessary to support manufacturers in the application of the industrial modernization plan (PM2I) - a plan launched by the State Secretariat for Ecology in 2010 to improve the consideration of the behaviour of certain equipment at "risk" over time – on their installations.
+Mistras has the experience and the human and material resources needed to support manufacturers in applying the Industrial Modernization Plan (PM2I) - a plan launched by the French Secretary of State for Ecology in 2010 to take better account of the behavior of certain "risky" equipment over time - to their facilities.

-Mistras experts begin by defining the surveillance perimeter and possibly implementing a Risk Based Inspection (RBI) approach according to industrial constraints, draw up equipment diagrams (piping, balloons/tanks, air, steam, ice water networks, etc.), define inspection plans by choosing methods adapted to the problem and type of equipment in question, then ensure all inspections and schedule management.
+Mistras' experts start by defining the scope of surveillance and, if necessary, implementing a Risk Based Inspection (RBI) approach in line with industrial constraints.
+They then draw up equipment diagrams (piping, tanks, air, steam and chilled water networks, etc.), define inspection plans and select the methods best suited to the problem and the type of equipment in question, then carry out all inspections and manage scheduling.

 Mistras' know-how also covers one of the richest panels of advanced non-destructive testing techniques on the market.
-The company offers expertise in guided wave testing (GWT), a rapid control method on large sections of piping that uses long-range guided waves, to provide a classification of pipe wall thickness by severity level.
-It also has expertise in Touch Point Corrosion (TPC) (a method for detecting and evaluating corrosion under supports), and Guided Bulk Wave (GBW)/HOMC (a non-intrusive method for inspecting inaccessible areas using traditional methods using short-range guided waves, which quickly identifies corroded areas and allows a classification of the level of corrosion by zones).
-Also to its credit: OpenVision methods (real-time X-ray radiographic imaging method to identify and locate the presence of corrosion under heat and cooling on insulated pipe lines, for which Mistras has recently received authorization to provide them by the ASN – Nuclear Safety Authority)) and multi-element eddy currents (ECA) (method allowing the development of C-scan corrosion mapping for the detection, among other things, of leaks on half-shell reactors.)
+The company offers expertise in the field of Guided Wave Testing (GWT), a rapid inspection method for large pipe sections that uses long-range guided waves to provide a classification of pipe wall thickness by severity level.
+We also have expertise in Touch Point Corrosion (TPC) (method for detecting and evaluating corrosion under supports), and Guided Bulk Wave (GBW)/HOMC (non-intrusive method for inspecting areas inaccessible to traditional methods using short-range guided waves, which rapidly identifies corroded areas and enables corrosion levels to be classified by zone).
+Also to its credit: the OpenVision method (a real-time X-ray imaging method for identifying and locating the presence of corrosion under insulation and refrigeration on insulated piping lines, for which Mistras recently received authorization to supply from the ASN - Autorité de Sûreté Nucléaire)) and multi-element eddy current (ECA) (a method enabling C-scan corrosion mapping to detect, among other things, leaks on half-shell reactors).

-As on some storage tanks, rope access is sometimes the only cost-effective way to control a specific area.
-Mistras provides traditional and advanced NDT, inspection and maintenance services on ropes to help manufacturers reduce their costs by means of access.
-Mistras is also the first French company in NDT to have been authorized Irata (Industrial Rope Access Trade Association) Operator.
+As on some storage tanks, rope access is sometimes the only cost-effective way to inspect a specific area.
+Mistras provides traditional and advanced NDT, rope access inspection and maintenance services to help manufacturers reduce their access costs.
+Mistras is the first French NDT company to be accredited as an Irata (Industrial Rope Access Trade Association) Operator.

-"We regularly use Mistras to carry out checks as part of the plan to modernize industrial facilities, expertise services and NDT.
-Mitsras staff provides in-depth inspections, the mapping of defects found at the end of the controls are very precise and we are advised by qualified and experienced staff for the implementation of relevant NDT according to our problems.
-The most of Mistras: its know-how in rope inspection, thanks to its own teams of experienced ropers, to control installations at height",comments Stanislas Camus, Materials engineer and service provider of a large pharmaceutical group.
+"We regularly call on Mistras to carry out inspections as part of our plan to modernize our industrial facilities, and to provide expertise and NDT services.
+The Mitsras staff provide in-depth inspections, the maps of defects found at the end of the inspections are very precise, and we are advised by qualified and experienced personnel to set up the relevant NDT according to our problems.
+Mistras' plus: its know-how in rope access inspection, thanks to its own teams of experienced rope access technicians, to inspect installations at height".comments Stanislas Camus, materials engineer and service provider for a major pharmaceutical group.

-See you at Pharmatech Cosmetech (formerly Pharmacosmetech) on September 14, 15 and 16, 2021, in Chartres!
-Mistras will present all of its solutions dedicated to the pharmaceutical and chemical sectors.
+Come and visit us at Pharmatech Cosmetech (formerly Pharmacosmetech) on September 14, 15 and 16, 2021, in Chartres!
+Mistras will be showcasing all its solutions dedicated to the pharmaceutical and chemical sectors.